The name_to_handle_at() and open_by_handle_at() system calls

 * If pathname is a nonempty string containing a relative

-pathname and dirfd has the special value AT_FDCWD
+pathname and dirfd has the special value AT_FDCWD, then

 pathname is interpreted relative to the current working